RosterElf Logo

 Prioritise based on compliance risk, business impact, and resource requirements.
 Address legal compliance first, then focus on initiatives that support business growth and employee retention.
 Balance quick wins with longer-term projects to maintain momentum throughout the year.

-What compliance dates should australian HR teams track?
+What compliance dates should Australian HR teams track?

 How often should HR policies be reviewed?